OpenTOPAS/TOPAS_Official_Documentation/parameters/scoring/output.rst

 DICOM Output
 ~~~~~~~~~~~~

-DICOM output is handled through the package GDCM_, which is pre-built into TOPAS.
+DICOM output is handled through the GDCM_ package, which is provided as a compressed file within the TOPAS source code.

 .. _GDCM: http://gdcm.sourceforge.net